genesiscommunitysuccess/docs/docs/03_server/01_GPAL/01_introduction.md

   - introduction
 ---

-The Genesis Platform Abstraction Language (GPAL) is a set of custom Kotlin script definitions which allow developers to quickly stand up genesis services, as well as provide consistent functionality set with the same look and feel.
+The Genesis Platform Abstraction Language (GPAL) is a set of custom Kotlin script definitions that enable you to quickly stand up Genesis services at speed.
+The scripts also provide a consistent functionality set with the same look and feel throughout.

-Its most notable characteristics are:
+The most notable characteristics of GPAL are:
-* "Intellisense" support for automatic discovery of syntax, code completion, error checking, etc.
+* "Intellisense" provides automatic discovery of syntax, code completion, error checking and more
-* Context-aware properties and default imports to facilitate quick definitions.
+* Context-aware properties and default imports facilitate quick definitions
-* Self-describing code with documentation samples.
+* Self-describing code with documentation samples
-* Reusable common code blocks in multiple GPAL definitions.
+* Reusable common code blocks in multiple GPAL definitions
 * Tiered architecture conjoined with code generation system (e.g. sysdef to fields, fields to tables, tables to views, etc)
-* Dependency injection is available and therefore custom code can be provided to enhance available functionality.
+* Dependency injection is available - so custom code can be used to enhance available functionality
-* Plugin-based architecture to enable additional syntax for specific GPAL definitions (i.e. FIX Xlator plugin for streamer/streamerclient)
+* Plugin-based architecture enables additional syntax for specific GPAL definitions (i.e. FIX Xlator plugin for streamer/streamerclient)
-* GPAL Script definitions are debuggable and therefore provide additional troubleshooting capabilities when compared to other dynamic configuration languages.
+* GPAL Script definitions are debuggable and therefore provide additional troubleshooting capabilities when compared to other dynamic configuration languages
-* Overriding capabilities at different levels for more flexibility.
-For example, field nullability can be defined within the GPAL fields definition, but also overridden at the GPAL tables definition level.
+* Overriding capabilities at different levels for more flexibility; for example, field nullability can be defined within the GPAL fields definition, but also overridden at the GPAL tables definition level

 ## GPAL Default imports

-The following imports are automatically available inside all GPAL definitions
+The following imports are automatically available inside all GPAL definitions:

 ```kotlin
     global.genesis.gen.config.tables.*"